It's not uncommon to experience uncomfortable moments in your relationship every so often. Even the best and healthiest of couples deal with

 Jealousy happens, and a touch of it here and there isn't that big of a deal.
 But let's say your

 The anger and distrust that stems from unchecked jealousy will quickly drive your relationship into the ground, Paiva says.
-So push back against it by creating boundaries, and talking with your partner about how you feel.
+Push back against it by creating boundaries and talking with your partner about how you feel.

 Maple Holistics, previously told Bustle, “this could hurt the relationship because it puts a limit on the amount of emotional intimacy you are going to share."
-It can take a lot of work to get to this point as a couple, but it's worth the effort to know that you've got a solid connection, and little everyday moments like these won't shake you.
+It can take a lot of work to get to a point of shared vulnerability as a couple, but it's worth the effort to know that you've got a solid connection, and little everyday moments like these won't shake you.
 16 They Don't Treat You As An Equal

 Dana C. Avey, MS, MA, BC-TMH, ADS, a licensed marriage and family therapist, tells Bustle, for fear that it will create conflict or start an argument.